Prashi-Devops/SignInTask/README.md

     "message": "User has been updated"
       }
     ```
-** Note ** : If WE CREATE A NEW USER A MAIL NOTIFICATION WILL BE SENT TO THE USER

-** Note ** : The Admin Users can create, modfify or delete the product deatils
+**Note** : The Admin Users can create, modfify or delete the product deatils

 * **URL**